 Retaining Employees Is More Important than Ever

-The story starts with today’s hiring landscape.
+When it comes to coaching for employee retention, the story starts with today’s hiring landscape.
 Attracting amazing talent has become increasingly difficult for a couple of reasons.
 First, there is simply a shortage of excellent talent.
 And second, just as importantly, great talent tends to get gobbled up by the tech behemoths and Fortune 500s.

 This is not to say that landing great talent is impossible, because that’s not the case.
-Rockstar employees are out there… but it takes a lot of time, energy, and resources to land them.
+Rockstar employees are out there – but it takes a lot of time, energy, and resources to land them.

 And that’s why retention has become so important.
 Companies must invest so much into finding the diamonds in the rough.
 Failing to retain the folks you worked so hard to find is a crippling pitfall for any company.